elpossum/fvtt-combat-range-overlay/README.md

 Weapon range is more complex so the path cannot be manually set for unsupported systems.
 Pathfinder 2e, Pathfinder 1e, DnD3.5e, SWADE, WFRP4e and DnD5e are all supported to the best of my knowledge of the systems.
 If you are using an unsupported system, you will be prompted weapon range when you try to bring up the overlay.

-Modules: This module requires lib-wrapper and supports the Enhanced Terrain Layer.
+Modules: This module requires lib-wrapper and supports the Enhanced Terrain Layer and Terrain Mapper.

 ## Understanding the Overlay